heartcombo/simple_form/README.md

 ## I18n

-**SimpleForm** uses all power of I18n API to lookup labels, hints and placeholders.
+**Simple Form** uses all power of I18n API to lookup labels, hints and placeholders.
 To customize your forms you can create a locale file like this:

 ```yaml